-Start by finding job ads on sites like Upwork.
+Start by finding job ads on job sites like Upwork.

 Don’t just look for any old job.
 Get specific with your search criteria to find ideal jobs — jobs that are in your niche, about subjects that interest you, and offer to pay premium prices.

-When you come across an ideal job ad, study it from top to bottom.
+When you come across an ideal job description, study it from top to bottom.
 Make note of everything the client is looking for in a writer and the assignment.

 Then brainstorm ideas for articles that perfectly match what the client wants.
 If necessary, research tactics and techniques for creating such content.